opennars/opennars-archived/doc/Graphical-User-Interface.md

 ### Experience Library & Basic Usage

-Especially for beginners who want to get used to the system by trying the basic NAL examples, the most straightfoward way to do so is the following:
+Especially for beginners who want to apply used to the system by trying the basic NAL examples, the most straightfoward way to do so is the following:

 ![basicusage](https://cloud.githubusercontent.com/assets/11791925/6993944/c4836044-db38-11e4-9add-155ac20080a8.png)